 ‘There are literally hundreds of dialects unique to each corner of this mammoth continent that have been spoken for tens of thousands of years — and have survived despite the enormous threat posed by British colonisation.
 Read on for a basic introduction to Australia’ s incredibly diverse Indigenous languages’.

 A School Lesson in Aboriginal language Guugu Yimidhirr

 ‘Take a class with Guugu Yimidhirr teacher, Lillian Bowen, as she teaches children in Hope Vale’.
 6.44 minutes

 Information from the Central Land Council.
 Covers language families, Spelling; orthographies, and pronunciation; Pronouncing Aboriginal words; Bilingual education and two way schools; more.

 Annotated links to 180 resources for about 60 languages.
 Stories and Texts in Languages can be found here.
-Equally importantly, you can access 38 [at time of inclusion] Indigenous language Dictionaries using this link.
+Equally importantly, you can access 38 [at time of inclusion] Indigenous language Dictionaries using these links to Indigenous Dictionaries.

 A small collection of annotated links from the Aboriginal Resource and Development Services.